 Introduction to WMI

-Windows Management Instrumentation, or WMI, is Microsoft’s implementation of the Web Based Enterprise Management Model and the Common Information Model standard, developed by the Distributed Management Task Force or DMTF.
+Windows Management Instrumentation, or WMI, is Microsoft’s implementation of the Web-Based Enterprise Management Model and the Common Information Model standard, developed by the Distributed Management Task Force or DMTF.
 It consolidates the management of devices and applications, data in a network of Windows computing systems

 Basically, WMI is a database of information sitting on each Windows computer.
 The types of information included are basic system data such as computer names and configurations or detailed performance monitors.
 For desktop and system administrators, I like to call it “our pot of gold at the end of the rainbow”.

 WMIX is an integral part of the Goverlan product family which gives you access to plain WMI but with an added x-factor.
 With a user-friendly GUI (first time ever) and a built-in script builder, WMIX presents a fresh look at the unexplored areas of WMI.